jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ## Requirements
 * A Digital Ocean Account
 * A terminal to interact with the cluster
+ * Mac Terminal
+ * WLS Terminal
+ * Windows Powershell
 * A sense of humour

 ## Buzz Words